mmurdoch/arduinounit/README.md

 ```
 These are available via `#include "ArduinoUnitMock.h"`.
 In the mock environment, there are two additional objects, `CppStreamPrint` and `CppIOStream`, which wrap C++ `std::ostream` (and `std::istream` for `CppIOStream`).
 This simplifies creating tests in the mocking environments.
 Look at the advanced example and test firmware for guidance.

+# MockPrint and MockStream

+Serial is a kind of Stream (input and output), which is a kind of Print (output only).
+Instead of always printing to the console (which makes things hard to test), you can instead read/write to a Stream& reference or write to a Print& reference, and then test them with MockStream and MockPrint.
+See the mockstream example.
+Basically MockStream has two MockPrint's, one for input and one for output.
+A MockPrint is also a String which contains what has been printed to it.

 # Verbosity

 Just how much information is generated on each test is fairly flexible, and designed to address these rules: